hackclub/hackclub/workshops/pcb_level_1/README.md

 ## Part Selection

 Step 0 of designing a board is to clearly define what problem you need the board to solve.
-Here, we are making a fancy level.
+Here, we are making a nice looking level.
 The primary goal is to demonstrate electronics and PCB concepts.
 A secondary goal is to have an attractive and fun level.

-Now, Step 1 of designing a board is selecting your core components.
+Step 1 of designing a board is selecting your core components:

 1. Microcontroller: ATmega328P.
 The ATmega series is the most robust and common 8-bit MCUs, being used in many Arduinos since the beginning.
 Additionally, it requires very few external components and runs over a wide range of voltages (1.8V-5.5V).
 It's also one of the very few microcontrollers that is a *Basic Part* on JLCPCB.
 And, it's available in a QFP package so it can be hand-soldered.
 It doesn't have many fancy features, but it's simple and robust.